automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Microceratops.md

 # Microceratops
-## Description: Probably the smallest ceratopsian that ever lived.
+## Probably the smallest ceratopsian that ever lived.